メインコンテンツまでスキップ

 The GDAL tool gdalinfo is a useful tool for understanding the structure of your data.

-Running gdalinfo on this sample source, we see the (truncated) output:
+Running gdalinfo on this sample source, you'll see the (truncated) output:

 $gdalinfo gfs-temperature.nc